EightyEighth/noneapi/README.md

 > Just call your microservices like you would any other function.

-The goal of this framework is to simplify microservice interactions—no middleware necessary.
+The goal of this framework is to simplify microservice interactions, eliminating the need for middleware.
+To send parameters like 'user' or anything else, include them in the method arguments.
+This ensures clarity in the data sent to and received from the service.

 Performance: